pmartinezarbizu/pairwiseAdonis/README.md

 This is a wrapper function for multilevel pairwise comparison using adonis (~Permanova) from package 'vegan'.
 The function returns adjusted p-values using p.adjust().
 It does not accept interaction between factors neither strata.

 # pairwise.adonis2
+This fuction accepts strata

-NOTE: This is still a raw developing version -- results may not be rigth.
+NOTE: This is still a raw developing version -- results using interaction may not be rigth.
+Please validate.
 I would appreciate feed back.

+update 28 April 2020:
+Function now adapts the permutation matrix for each combination of factors before applying adonis.
+The p-value when using strata (block) looks correct now.

 This function accepts a model formula like in adonis from vegan.
 You can use interactions between factors and define strata to constrain permutations.
 For pairwise comparison a list of unique pairwise combination of factors is produced.
 Then for each pair, following objects are reduced accordingly to include only the subset of cases belonging to the pair: